sasdf/ctf/writeup/2018/HackOver/rev/flagmaker/README.md

 length += length // 4
 ```

-The behavior when two lines collapse doesn't depends on the length in the middle.
+The behavior when two lines collapse doesn't depends on the length but the pattern.
 So we can simulate the behavior with only 12 `x` in the middle,
 get the difference of length,
 and add the difference back to current length.